VascoPires04/VascoPires04/README.md

 ## 💡 Featured Projects

+### CERN Data Structures Abstraction

+Internship project at CERN:

+* Implemented in the existing framework a library (Marionette) separating/abstracting data-model from memory layout for GPU optimization
+* Explored GPU programming with **CUDA** and parallel algorithms
+* Worked in C++ & Python on high-performance computing tasks

 ### Gas Price Tracker

 A full-stack application forecasting national fuel prices with (runs 24/7 with Render + Cron-Job):